-Assume an estimate of A:
+• Assume an estimate of A:

-After having calculated the change in losses as: $p' \times s' - p \times s$, a correction needs to be applied.
-Assuming that A is 2 % of the load, then the correction (to be subtracted from the final result) becomes:
+After having calculated the change in losses as: $p' \cdot s' - p \cdot s$, a correction needs to be applied.
+Assuming that A is 2% of the load, then the correction (to be subtracted from the final result) will become:

-$$0.02 \times load \times (s'-s)$$
+$$0.02 \cdot load \cdot (s' - s)$$

-Assume that the calculated losses are equal to the assumed losses.
+• Assume that the calculated losses are equal to the assumed losses.
 In this case, B will equal 0, and the monetised change in losses is given by:

-$$A \bullet (s'-s)+B \times (s'-s)+C \times s'$$ or $A \bullet (s'-s)+B \times (s'-s)+C \times s$
+$$A \cdot (s'-s) + B \cdot (s'-s) + C \cdot s'$$ or $A \cdot (s'-s) + B \cdot (s'-s) + C \cdot s$

-This will be reduced to $C \times s'$ for PINT projects and $C \times s$ for TOOT projects because B is 0 and the first term is already included in the SFW.
+This will be reduced to $C \cdot s'$ for PINT projects and $C \cdot s$ for TOOT projects because B is 0 and the first term is already included in SEW.

-B6: Methodology for Security of Supply: Adequacy 5.6 to Meet Demand Benefit
+5.6 B6: Methodology for Security of Supply: Adequacy to Meet Demand Benefit

-- Definition: Adequacy to meet demand is the ability of a power system to provide an adequate supply of electricity to meet the demand at any moment in time. - Relevance: A new interconnector may help adequacy by pooling the risk of loss-of-load while simultaneously pooling the means (generation capacity) to deal with it.
+- Definition: Adequacy to meet demand is the ability of a power system to provide an adequate supply of electricity to meet the demand at any moment in time. - Relevance: A new interconnector may help adequacy by pooling the risk of loss-of-load while at the same time pooling the means (generation capacity) to deal with it.
 The interconnector can mitigate the adequacy risks among European countries and, in particular, the two linked by the interconnector.

-- Model: Monte Carlo-based Market simulations; based on the EENS comparison with/without the project. - Quantitative measure: EENS avoided is given in MWh/ - Monetisation: multiplying the EENS reduction by the VOLL none
+- Model: Monte Carlo based Market simulations; based on the EENS comparison with/without the project. - Quantitative measure: EENS avoided is given in MWh/year - Monetisation: multiplying the EENS reduction by the Value of Lost Load (VOLL)

-Adequacy to meet demand is the ability of a power system to provide an adequate supply of electricity to meet the demand at any moment in time, i. e. a sufficient volume of power is available and can be physically delivered to consumers at any time, including under extreme conditions (e.g. cold wave, low wind generation, unit or grid outages, etc.).
+Adequacy to meet demand is the ability of a power system to provide an adequate supply of electricity to meet the demand at any moment in time, i.e., a sufficient volume of power is available and can be physically delivered to consumers at any time, including under extreme conditions (e.g., cold wave, low wind generation, unit or grid outages, etc.).

-To achieve this, generation and transmission capacity are complementary elements: i. e. generation capacity requires a transmission grid for power to flow from the generation source to the load.
-This is particularly relevant in the context of geo-temporal fluctuations in intermittent RES, which may require certain areas to depend on generation that is only available in other areas at a certain moment.
+To achieve this, generation and transmission capacity are complementary elements: i.e., generation capacity requires a transmission grid for power to flow from the generation source to the load.
+This is particularly relevant in the context of geo-temporal fluctuations in intermittent renewable energy sources, which may require certain areas to depend on generation that is only available in other areas at a certain moment.
 Transmission capacity makes it possible to meet demand in one area with generation capacity that is located in another area.

-A new interconnector may help adequacy by pooling the risk of loss-of-load while simultaneously pooling the means (generation capacity) to deal with it.
+A new interconnector may help adequacy by pooling the risk of loss-of-load while at the same time pooling the means (generation capacity) to deal with it.
 The interconnector can mitigate the adequacy risks among European countries and, in particular, the two linked by the interconnector.
 The less likely it is that the stressed events of the countries occur simultaneously, the higher the adequacy benefit of a new interconnector.
 Non-simultaneous stressed events mean that when one country is facing adequacy risks, the other could provide power.